dyalog-labs/output/README.md

 Plotly interface namespace.

 - `plot` returns a `<div>` element with a plot of the given data, following the same conventions of the `]Plt` command.
-The optional left argument specifies size (either widht or height and width) or a config namespace with additional options
+The optional left argument specifies size or a config namespace with additional options

+- `multi` similar to `plot` but each element of its right argument is interpreted as a different subplot

 - `head` HTML header to download plotly script from CDN

+- `configure` configuration namespace from either width or height and width

 #### `⎕SE.Output.Tabulator`